Trashpanda70/Pokemon-Game/README.md

 ### New Custom Legendary: Galandart
 The name Galandart is the name given to the sprite by the original creator on DeviantArt

+NOTE: It is currently planned for Galandart to be a "boss battle" and not be obtainable by the player.
+That said this could be easily changed at the expense of not having a good graphic for Galandart.
+Any talk about using Galandart in battle is theoretical for if it was to be used by the player.

 Galandart is essentially the "cover legendary" of the game, and represents the souls/spirits of Pokemon from the past

 All battles that ban the use of Pokemon with base stats over 600 will allow the use of Galandart even though its base stat total is above 600.
 This is to not discourage the player from using the custom Pokemon on their team.
 The only exceptions to this rule are battles in the Battle Colosseum.
 The information about the Pokemon is listed below: